aanand-datascience/exploratory-data-analysis-python/README.md

 ## 📌 Project Overview

-This repository showcases various **Automated Exploratory Data Analysis (EDA) tools** in Python that help in quickly understanding datasets through visualizations, reports, and interactive interfaces.
+This repository showcases various Automated Exploratory Data Analysis (EDA) tools in Python that help in quickly understanding datasets through visualizations, reports, and interactive interfaces.

+💡 This repository helps compare multiple EDA tools and understand when to use each one effectively.

-The main goal is to **simplify and accelerate data analysis** by leveraging powerful libraries that automatically generate insights.
+The main goal is to simplify and accelerate data analysis by leveraging powerful libraries that automatically generate insights.

 ---

-This repository showcases various Automated Exploratory Data Analysis (EDA) tools in Python...

-💡 This repository helps compare multiple EDA tools and understand when to use each one effectively.

-The main goal is to simplify and accelerate data analysis...

 ## 🧰 EDA Libraries Covered